 The Experts in CRPS and Chronic Pain

-This program takes a whole-body approach.
-We are working with the biology and physiology of the body and putting in place EMDR to help take the emotional charge out of memories.
-Ultimately, assisting with systemic neural adaption, balancing the autonomic nervous system, and returning the body to homeostasis while addressing PTSD.
+Our program takes a whole-body approach.
+We are working with the biology and physiology of the body and putting in treatment modalities that assist with systemic neural adaption, balancing the autonomic nervous system, and returning the body to homeostasis while addressing PTSD.

-This is a multi-modality, outcome based, non-invasive and drug free protocol that is individualized to meet your specific needs and goals.
+This is a multi-modality, evidence based, outcome based, non-invasive and drug free protocol that is individualized to meet your specific needs and goals.
 We are addressing all aspects of chronic pain – physically, mentally, and emotionally.
 All while individualizing the treatment to meet your specific needs and goals.

 • Neuroplasticity Training